nikydix/nikydixcom-7810d/index.md

 feature_text: |

 ---
-This Garden is co-maintained by Niky Dix and Intentional Health.
-Just like any other public garden, everyone is welcome :)
+This Garden is co-maintained by Niky Dix and Intentional Health, and like any other public garden, everyone is welcome :)

 At the moment, we are just getting our piece of digital real-estate or internet land prepared!